Gray chevron arrow pointing to the right

 How Long Does Testing Take?

-• High sample volume during peak harvest seasons
+• Elevated sample volume during peak production or harvest cycles

 How ACS Laboratory Supports Hemp & Cannabis Testing Compliance